Hispanic Employee: Matthew Tejada

 Matthew Tejada: I am the director of the Office of Environmental Justice, where I am responsible for all of the managerial aspects: personnel, budget, strategic planning, collaboration with other EPA offices, and grants.
 OEJ also has external aspects, such as direct community engagement, and we work closely with the National Environmental Justice Advisory Committee.
 We also encourage external partnerships with other federal, state, local and tribal agencies in support of community initiatives.
 In essence, we seek to expand the conversation on environmental justice throughout the United States.

-We also work closely with the senior advisor for environmental justice here at the Agency, Lisa García.
-For example, we support her efforts through the Environmental Justice Plan 2014 and the Environmental Justice Interagency Working Group, which she co-chairs with the White House Council on Environmental Quality.
+We also work closely with the senior advisor for environmental justice here at the Agency.
+For example, we support efforts through the Environmental Justice Plan 2014 and the Environmental Justice Interagency Working Group, which is co-chaired with the White House Council on Environmental Quality.

 Question: What message would you like to send young Latinos who are considering going to college?